biareiam/The-House-of-Books/testing.md

     - Test that the sort functionality works.
     - Test that the search functionality works as expected.
     - Test that the search error message displays correctly.
-    - Test product detail page loads via url.
+    - Test product detail page loads via URL.
     - Test product detail page loads via name.
-    - Test product detail page loads via template.
+    - Test product detail page loads via the template.

   Automated testing of models was completed to:

     - Test category model string method.
-    - Testing category models friendly name string method returns friendly name.
+    - Testing category models friendly name string method returns the friendly name.
     - Test product model string method.
     - Test that the product name is returned.
     - Test that the product description is returned.